AppPETs/developer-guidelines/BestPractices.md

 ## User Interaction

-### App configuration “secure by default”
+### App configuration "secure by default"

 When creating an application, you should not only take inexperienced users into consideration, but also provide configuration options for more adept users.
 Even if an application loses some functionality by blocking access, to contact data for example, these features should still be made available to the user.
 When using such a function for the first time, approval of the user SHOULD be obtained, something that also contributes towards sensitization.
-In this dialog it SHOULD be possible to deactivate the “query behavior“, in order to ensure inexperienced users are not “annoyed“.
+In this dialog it SHOULD be possible to deactivate the "query behavior", in order to ensure inexperienced users are not "annoyed".
 This allows preconfiguration of all options with regard to (data-) protective behavior, without having to lose out on functionality.

 Historical data or other sensitive information SHOULD NOT be stored on the device beyond the required period for the application to perform its task or operation (i.e. GPS location information, application specific information, etc.).